thiago4go/dapr-workshop/docs/challenge-3/python.md

 - pizza-store
 ```

-This file of kind subscription speciefies that every time we get a new message in our Pub/Sub `pizzapubsub` in the topic `orders`, a route called `/events` will be triggered.
+This file of kind subscription specifies that every time we get a new message in our Pub/Sub `pizzapubsub` in the topic `orders`, a route called `/events` will be triggered.

 As a Dapr good practice, we are also introducing a _scope_ to this definition file.
 By setting `pizza-store` as our scope, we guarantee that this subscription rule will apply only to this service and will be ignored by others.

 ### Installing the dependencies

-Navigate to `python/pizza-delivery`.
+Navigate to `/pizza-delivery`.
 Let's install our dependencies

 Open the file called `requirements.txt`.
 Add the content below to it: